hauxir/imgpush/README.md

 docker run -v <PATH TO STORE IMAGES>:/images -p 5000:5000 hauxir/imgpush:latest
 ```

+### Parameters

+imgpush generate the name of the file.
+You have the choice between 2 name generation strategies :

+* randomstr : 5 random chars with numbers (**default option**)
+* uuidv4 : uuidv4

+To specify a strategy, you can add arguments to docker `-e strategy="uuidv4"` or `-e strategy="randomstr"`

 ### Kubernetes

 > This is fully optional and is only needed if you want to run imgpush in Kubernetes.